-Courses that students may take in this specialization are offered in the School of Education's Department of Educational Policy, Research, and Administration
+Courses that students may take in this specialization are offered in the College of Education's Department of Educational Policy, Research, and Administration

 .
 Students also have the opportunity to participate in research and other projects undertaken by the UMass's Center for Education Policy

 .
 In addition, there are a number of other courses relevant to this specialization offered in the departments of economics, legal studies and sociology.